Comment on page

 An Ad unit is a placement that serves advertising and other content onto a publisher's site.
 It is a snippet of code placed on a website or within a third party system to request content from Adnuntius.
 If you're a developer and want to know the properties of the ad tag (adn.js), please see "Requesting ads".

-Page size and columns: Page siz_e determines the number of creatives that can be shown inside your ad unit.
-For instance, if you have a 1000x300 ad unit and page size of 3, then the ad unit may (depending on what provides the highest revenue) serve for instance three 300x300 creatives inside this ad unit. _Columns lets you set the maximum number of columns to be filled with ads within the ad unit's dimensions.
-So if you have your 1000x300 ad unit and allow 2 columns, then that ad unit can fill for instance two 300x300 creatives side by side, but not three.
+Page size determines the number of creatives that can be shown inside your ad unit.
+For instance, if you have a 1000x300 ad unit and page size of 3, then the ad unit may (depending on what provides the highest revenue) serve for instance three 300x300 creatives inside this ad unit.
+Columns lets you set the max number of columns to be filled with ads.
+If you have your 1000x300 ad unit and allow 2 columns, then that ad unit can fill for instance two 300x300 creatives side by side, but not three.

 Floor price determines the minimum eCPM, or the cost per thousand ad impressions, that you will accept on this ad unit.
 This means that any line items with a CPM bid lower than what you specify, will not be shown in this ad unit.
 Please note that if you run programmatic advertising with prebid or with one of our server-side connections, the floor price will apply also to these advertising sources.